 Our doctors, physician’s assistants, nurse practitioners, dentists, and pharmacists provide volunteer services in their own offices.

 All patients must be screened.
-Potential patients may come to the clinic for eligibility screening on Tuesdays from 3-6 p.m, Thursdays from 4-7 p.m. and Wednesdays from 9 a.m. – Noon.
+Potential patients may come to the clinic for eligibility screening on Tuesdays from 3-6 p.m, Wednesdays from 9 a.m. – Noon, or Thursdays from 4-7 p.m.
+You may apply (or renew online anytime by visiting our Patient Application/Renewal page.

 WHAT WE PROVIDE